 First, let’s stipulate that a viable ocean freight visibility system should help you achieve door-to-door supply chain visibility.
 Otherwise, you are going to be back looking for additional pieces of the jigsaw puzzle soon after having invested in a real-time visibility solution that is not future-proof.

-That means filling the knowledge gaps in ocean freight tracking with data across the entire supply chain – e.g., satellite data, carrier and terminal data, data from every critical point along the route so that any given container can be located anywhere (including when it’s moved from the water to the road or the railways, or vice versa).
+That means filling the knowledge gaps in ocean freight shipping container tracking with data across the entire supply chain – e.g., satellite data, carrier and terminal data, data from every critical point along the route so that any given container can be located anywhere (including when it’s moved from the water to the road or the railways, or vice versa).

-Your ocean fright visibility provider should be able to demonstrate a proven ability to fill in these gaps across your entire supply chain.
+Your ocean freight visibility provider should be able to demonstrate a proven ability to fill in these gaps across your entire supply chain.
 So you can stop wondering where your ocean freight containers are and when they will reach their destinations.

 Don’t get hung up on the various underlying supply chain technologies that might be employed to capture data.
 You need not understand the minutiae of API technologies (or any other).
 What matters is the accuracy and timeliness of the data.
 That’s the foundation for predictive ETAs and actionable insights in ocean freight tracking systems.